 SecBSD is inclusive.
 We want SecBSD to be a space where people of all

-backgrounds can collaborate to create the best offensive toolkit known
+backgrounds can collaborate to create the best OS for hackers known

 to mankind, crafted by a strong and florishing community.
 Our core